Why DevOps Skills Are So Valuable…

 The $ecret $auce (Hint)

-Finally, I want to cover what a DevOps Engineer salary may be.
+Finally, I want to cover what a DevOps Engineer’s salary may be.

-On the top end (we’re talking seasoned) the range might be a little low, while on the low-end the range is good.
+On the top end (we’re talking seasoned), the range might be a little low, while on the low end, the range is excellent.

 Think about what I just covered in this post.

-We’re not talking a network or server engineer who might make anywhere from 85 – 110K.
+We’re not talking about a network or server engineer who might take anywhere from 85 – 110K.

-We are talking an elusive skill set not many people in the world currently have.
+We’re talking about an elusive skill set not many people in the world currently have.

 Finding someone with 6 out of 10 of the skills listed above would be a prize!